dmbrownlee/demo/networkplus/labfiles/lab15-2/README.md

-## Intermediate instructions for configuring networking and storage on a virtual machine.
+## Intermediate instructions for configuring networks on a virtual machine.

 It looks like you may have managed to create your virtual machine successfully, congrats, now it time for the fun part, configuring your personal lab envrionment and machines.